 reactive rather than proactive

-2. Bo able to promote positive strategies
+3. Bo able to promote positive 2 1 strategies Evaluin how a range of factors may be

 3. Be able to promote positive behaviour 3.1 Explain how a range of factors may be

-Deliavioui associated with challenging behaviours 3.2 Evaluate the effectiveness of
+Denavioui 3.2 associated with challenging behaviours Evaluate the effectiveness of

+3.2

 proactive strategies on mitigating

-challenging behaviours
+, , challenging behaviours

 3.3 Highlight, praise and support

 positive aspects of an individual's

 behaviour in order to reinforce

-positive behaviour
+١, , positive behaviour

 3.4 Demonstrate how to model to

 others best practice in promoting

-4.5.11.1 positive behaviour
+4.5.11.1 4.4 positive behaviour

 4. Be able to respond appropriately to 4.1 Identify types of challenging

 incidents of challenging behaviour behaviours

 4.2 Demonstrate how to respond to

 incidents of challenging behaviour

 following behaviour support

 plans, agreed ways of working or

 organisational guidelines

 4.3 Explain the steps that are taken

 to maintain the dignity of and

 respect for an individual when

 responding to an incidents of

 challenging behaviour

 4.4 Demonstrate how to complete

 records accurately and objectively

 in line with work setting

 requirements following an

 incident of challenging behaviour

 5. Be able to support individuals and 5.1 Demonstrate methods to support

 others following an incident of an individual to return to a calm

 challenging behaviour state following an incident of

 challenging behaviour

 5.2 Describe how an individual can be

 supported to reflect on an

 incident including:

 How they were feeling at the

 time prior to and directly before

 the incident

 Their behaviour

 The consequence of their

 behaviour

 How they were feeling after the incident

-ı

-behaviour incident 5.3 Describe the complex feelings that may be experienced by others involved in or witnessing an incident of challenging
+5.3 Describe the complex feelings

+5.5 that may be experienced by

+others involved in or witnessing

+an incident of challenging

+behaviour

+DCHavioui

-5.4 Demonstrate how to debrief others involved in an incident of challenging behaviour Describe the steps that should be taken to check for injuries following an incident of challenging behaviour 6.
+5.5 Demonstrate how to debrief others involved in an incident of challenging behaviour Describe the steps that should be taken to check for injuries following an incident of challenging behaviour 6.
 Be able to review and revise approaches to promoting positive behaviour 6.1 Work with others to analyse the antecedent, behaviour and consequences of an incident of challenging behaviour Work with others to review the approaches to promoting positive behaviour using information from records, de-briefing and support Additional information 6.3 activities Demonstrate how reflection on own role in an incident of challenging behaviour can improve the promotion of positive behaviour